MariwanJ/Design456App/README.md

 Only Windows is supported.
 Glad is not the latest.
 My laptop dosen't support that.

 # Status:
-1-GLFW window is embedded to FLTK.
+1-FLTK failed - Switch to ImGui

 2-Shader problem is kind of fixed and now I can see the shader.